WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is happening in the output registration phase?

 Now that all peers are online, we are ready to proceed with the [output registration phase](https://github.com/nopara73/zerolink#2-output-registration-phase) of the round.
-Wasabi generates a completely new tor identity Bob, he is in no way tied to Alice.
+Wasabi generates a completely new tor identity **Bob**, he is in no way tied to Alice.
-Bob sends to the Wasabi coordinator: [i] the clear-text address for the anonset CoinJoin output; [ii] the coordinator signature over that output; and [iii] the round hash of all the inputs.
+Bob sends to the Wasabi coordinator:

+* The clear-text address for the anonset CoinJoin output.
+* The coordinator signature over that output.
+* The round hash of all the inputs.

 Because the coordinator can verify his own signature, he knows that this output was initially sent by any Alice [he cannot know which Alice exactly] and that he has verified that everything is in order.

 It is very important that the coordinator cannot link Alice to Bob.